Akshay1737/useful-resource/README.md

 ---

+### ⚛️ React Resources

+- [shadcn/ui](https://ui.shadcn.com/docs/components) – A collection of beautifully designed, customizable components for React projects.

+---

 Feel free to bookmark these tools and use them in your web development projects!